aaronkyle/social-development/terms/consultation.md

 title: consultation
 date: 2005-10-13
 category: terminology
-tags: engagemment, IFC, IFC PS1
+tags: engagement, IFC, IFC PS1
 slug: consultation
-summary: : a process of two-way communication between project developers and stakeholders in which views, preferences, and information are exchanged in a culturally appropriate manner, within locally-appropriate time frames, and using locally-understood languages and communication formats
+summary: a process of two-way communication between project developers and stakeholders in which views, preferences, and information are exchanged in a culturally appropriate manner, within locally-appropriate time frames, and using locally-understood languages and communication formats
 ---

-The term <em><dt>consultation</dt></em> refers to a process of two-way communication between project developers and stakeholders in which views, preferences, and information are exchanged in a culturally appropriate manner, within locally-appropriate time frames, and using locally-understood languages and communication formats.
+The term **consultation** refers to a process of two-way communication between project developers and stakeholders in which views, preferences, and information are exchanged in a culturally appropriate manner, within locally-appropriate time frames, and using locally-understood languages and communication formats.

 Consultation processes in social development practice typically aim to achieve the goal of improved decision-making, risk reduction, and mutual cooperation and understanding among all individuals, groups, and organizations with a stake in a project.